How to Increase Employee 401k Participation

 - Provide a matching contribution.
 The idea of "free" money has a strong appeal, even if its only a dime on the dollar.
 The larger the match, the bigger the impact on enrollment.

 - Provide loans and hardship withdrawal options.
 Many employees don't want to put money into a plan that they can't get to in an emergency.
-Emphasis the loan and hardship feature in all enrollment meetings.

 - Furnish lots of good plan information.
 Regularly tell your employees about the plan and it's benefits to them.
 Do this through more than just one medium.
 Use emails, newsletters, internet, intranet, statements, etc.